-We saw inflationary pressures increasing in 2021 as a result of the Covid-19 pandemic and increasing energy costs.
-Additional provision was made in the budgets for 2022/23 onwards, but it is increasingly clear that since the 2022/23 budget was approved by the Authority these inflationary pressures have significantly increased.
-This will result in further financial pressures on our already stretched budget which we will have to manage in setting the budget and MTFP for 2023/24.
+Inflationary pressures increased in 2021 as a result of the Covid-19 pandemic and increasing energy costs, and further pressures were experienced in 2022/23 due to the residual impact of the Covid pandemic, the cost of living crisis and the conflict between Russia and Ukraine.
+All of this has resulted in further financial pressures on our already stretched budget and despite increased levels of funding we have had to make some difficult decisions, and will continue to need to do so in the coming years.
 Despite these issues the Authority has a good track record of sound financial management and is well placed to address the challenges that it faces in the immediate future, and longer term.